nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 4.1.2 and achieved 60 Mbps one-way data transfer without any hardware or OS optimization.
-At the higher end of our tests, we measured ION performance between two Linux servers (see spec in Test Case 4; 2012 era Xeon Sandy Bridge Processors) and showed that [ION\'s BP/LTP implementation can support up to 3.7Gbps throughput over a 10Gbps Ethernet physical connection]{.underline}.
+At the higher end of our tests, we measured ION performance between two Linux servers (see spec in Test Case 4; 2012 era Xeon Sandy Bridge Processors) and showed that ION's BP/LTP implementation can support up to 3.7Gbps throughput over a 10Gbps Ethernet physical connection.
 We also presented a discussion on the performance trades regarding various LTP configuration parameters.